steveteeters/21_Advanced_Solidity/README.md

 - ### **KaseiCoin** will be a fungible token that’s ERC-20 compliant.

-- ### Optionally, I’ll launch a crowdsale that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.
+- ### Optionally, I’ll launch a crowdsale that will allow people who are moving to Mars to convert their earthling money to **KaseiCoin**.

 ---